mgp/book-notes/elements-of-style.markdown

+## The Elements of Style

+by William Strunk Jr. and E.B.
+White

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/The-Elements-Style-Fourth-Edition/dp/020530902X)!*

 ### I. Elementary Rules of Usage
 * pg 1: Form the possessive singular of nouns by adding _'s_, whatever the final consonant.
 * pg 2: In a series of three or more terms with a single conjunction, add a comma after each term except the last.